IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/18_Using_Ignite_UI_NuGet_Packages.md

 <script src="~/js/infragistics.lob.js"></script>
 ```

-Of course, do not forget to reference jQuery and jQuery UI before using the Ignite UI scripts.
+Of course, do not forget to reference jQuery and jQuery UI before using the %%ProductName%% scripts.
 When this is done, you will be able to create the  %%ProductNameASPNETCore%% controls that you need in your scenario.
 In this example, I will create a numeric editor using the following line:

 @(Html.Infragistics().NumericEditor().ID("newEditor").MaxValue(100).Render())